 Yes, here's Baghdad Jim McDermott.

-Our message can't be something that's gonna make them feel vulnerable and they're gonna do everything for themselves.
+Our message can't be something that's going to make them feel vulnerable and they're going to do everything for themselves.

-This is C-Span's Washington Journal today, and a caller called in, a guy named Dennis in Maryland and said, Baghdad Jim, how is it that the Republicans can get people to vote against their own interests?
+And a caller called in, a guy named Dennis in Maryland, and said, Baghdad Jim, how is it that the Republicans can get people to vote against their own interests?

 How can the Republicans convince people to vote against themselves?